iamdtang/skaterdav85.github.io/_posts/2019-03-31-learning-recursion-in-javascript-part-2.md

 card_style: summary
 ---

+{% include recursion-series-intro.md %}

-In the last post, [Learning Recursion in JavaScript Part 1 - The Obligatory Factorial Function](/2019/03/26/learning-recursion-in-javascript-part-1.html), we learned that code implemented with loops can also be written with recursion.
-In this post, let's look at an interview problem I was given once.
+In the last post, [The Obligatory Factorial Function](/2019/03/26/learning-recursion-in-javascript-part-1.html), we learned that code implemented with loops can also be written with recursion.
+For this second post in this series on recursion, let's look at an interview problem I was given once.
 The problem was, "Write a function that sums an array of numbers".

 My first implementation was using a standard `for` loop: